faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 ## Prizes:

-The details about the Prices will be released later.
+The details about the Prizes will be released later.